-The Florida Division of Cultural Affairs works to ensure that meaningful arts experiences are available to all of its state's citizens, including people with disabilities, patients and caregivers in healthcare settings, and older adults.
+The Florida Division of Arts and Culture works to ensure that meaningful arts experiences are available to all of its state's citizens, including people with disabilities, patients and caregivers in healthcare settings, and older adults.
 The Division assures that all of our offerings are accessible.
 Our grantees sign a contract certifying that they will comply with Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 In addition we ask that General Program Support and Specific Cultural Project grantees complete a yearly Accessibility Self Evaluation, use accessibility symbols in their marketing, and list the name of their accessibility coordinator.